Stay safe but stay busy: Our weekly entertainment update

 The Pringle Nature Center, located at 9800 160th Ave. in Bristol Woods County Park, is closed, but the trails in the park remain open for exploring.

 Also, the nature center is hosting a weekly Photo Challenge, open to children and adults.
 To participate, download the free challenge from the website — www.pringlenc.org/free — take a photo of each item as you check it off your list and post your challenge to Instagram or Facebook.
 Tag Pringle Nature Center in your favorite photo for a chance to win a free family membership.
-This week’s challenge, running through Saturday, is “Birds.”
-Photos can include images of a bird, a nest, an egg, a feather or a birdhouse.
+This week’s challenge, running through June 6, is “Textures.”
+Photos can include images of something smooth, something hard, something soft, something damp and even “something you can’t touch.”

 Pringle Nature Center is also offering themed nature activities while the site is closed.
 Visit the nature center website at www.pringlenc.org/free to find content.
 A new theme is posted every two weeks.
 The website also lists other free, social distancing-friendly nature activities.